 Every child celebrating a birthday at camp will receive recognition and lots of attention from the entire camp.
 The birthday girl or boy will receive a cake, which is shared by his/her bunk at lunch or dinner, and the whole camp will sing "Happy Birthday" to him/her.
-If you want to send special decorations or small gifts for the birthday camper, contact the camp office in advance.
+If you would like to send special decorations or small gifts for the birthday camper, please contact the camp office in advance to make arrangements.